Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 For numerous years, the United Nations has been wary of the hurdles in promoting global gender equality.
 To address it, the United Nations General Assembly established UN Women, the United Nations Entity for Gender Equality and the Empowerment of Women, in July 2010.

-Through this theme, UN Women intend to include women and other marginalised groups in technology, thus leading to more innovative solutions satisfying needs and promoting gender equality.
+Through this theme, UN Women intend to include women and other marginalized groups in technology, thus leading to more innovative solutions satisfying needs and promoting gender equality.

 International Women’s Day on Women's Health